Armenia protests: the PM and his opposition nemesis

 He headed the mountainous region's self-defence forces between 1989 and 1993 and has since played a key role in negotiations over the area.

-Sarkisian is in part putting forward his experience in regulating the Nagorno-Karabakh dispute as a reason for him to remain in power.
+Sarkisian has said his experience in regulating the Nagorno-Karabakh dispute is one of the reasons he should remain in power.

 In foreign policy, Sarkisian has remained a close ally of Armenia's former master Russia but has also been able to maintain relatively warm relations with the European Union.